PRIVACY TRAINING FOR FEDERAL CONTRACTORS

 FEDERAL ACQUISITION REGULATION

 This privacy training for federal contractors course (~15 minutes) is designed to meet the requirements of the Federal Acquisition Regulation (FAR).
 According to the FAR rule regarding privacy training, federal contractors are required to have “initial training” for their workforce on privacy as well as “annual training thereafter.”
 The training should cover the provisions of the federal Privacy Act, penalties for violating the act, appropriate handling and safeguarding of personally identifiable information (PII), authorized uses of PII, and procedures to be followed in the event of an incident or data breach.
 The full relevant provision of the FAR is quoted beneath the form below.
 This course contains 5 quiz questions.
+Also available in Spanish.

 - Understand the scope and applicability of the federal Privacy Act